Back to Basics: The Perfect Paragraph

 To reiterate the initial point, it is useful to think of paragraphs as punctuation that organize your ideas in a readable way.
 Each paragraph should be an irreplaceable node within a coherent sequence of logic.
 Thinking of paragraphs as “building blocks” evokes the “five-paragraph theme” structure explained in Chapter 2: if you have identical stone blocks, it hardly matters what order they’re in.
 In the successful organically structured college paper, the structure and tone of each paragraph reflects its indispensable role within the overall piece.
 These goals—making every bit count and having each part situated within the whole—also anchor the discussion in the next chapter: how to write introductions and conclusions that frame—rather than simply book-end—your analysis.

-- Michael Harvey’s is another short and affordable guide.
-His discussion of paragraphing is among the many gems in the book. .
-(Indianapolis, IN: Hackett Publishing, 2013)
+- Michael Harvey’s The Nuts and Bolts of College Writing 2nd ed.
+(Indianapolis, IN: Hackett Publishing, 2013) is another short and affordable guide.
+His discussion of paragraphing is among the many gems in the book.

 - Online resources from university writing centers offer a lot of great information about effective paragraphing and topic sentences.
 I especially admire this one from Indiana University, this one from Colorado State, and this one from the University of Richmond.

-- In addition to Williams’ and Bizup’s excellent lesson on cohesion and coherence in , check out 12th ed.
-(New York: Longman, 2014)this site at George Mason University, this handout from Duke University, and this resource from Clarkson University.
+- In addition to Williams’ and Bizup’s excellent lesson on cohesion and coherence in Style: Lessons in Clarity and Grace 12th ed.
+(New York: Longman, 2014), check out this site at George Mason University, this handout from Duke University, and this resource from Clarkson University.

 - Find a piece of academic writing you admire and copy down the first sentence of each paragraph.
 How well do those sentences reflect the flow of the argument?
 Show those sentences to other people; how clearly can they envision the flow of the piece?

-- Rewrite passages B. and C. above to make them more cohesive.
+- Rewrite the passages you identified to make them more cohesive.

-3 This example is drawn from key points from Steven Epstein’s .
-An excellent read.
-(Berkeley, CA: University of California Press, 1996)
+- This example is drawn from key points from Steven Epstein’s Impure Science: AIDS, Activism, and the Politics of Knowledge (Berkeley, CA: University of California Press, 1996).
+An excellent read. ↵